Description of the Moderate Service Level

 Characteristics of a child who needs Moderate Services

 A child needing moderate services has problems in one or more areas of functioning.
-The children needing moderate services may include:
+The youth needing moderate services may include:

 - A child whose characteristics include one or more of the following: